GSecurity1979/Notes/Guide to Linux.md

 unmanaged-devices=none
 ```

-ctro + o is to save, enter for confirmation and ctrl + x to exit.
+ctrl + o is to save, enter for confirmation and ctrl + x to exit.
 You can restart a service by typing:

 ```
 sudo service network-manager restart